Richard Harrow: Season 3

 One year later, Richard is a permanent resident in Gillian's brothel.
 Richard now acts as a caretaker at the brothel, and looks after Jimmy's son Tommy.
 Richard also seeks vengeance on Horvitz, who has now become a partner in Nucky's gang, for Angela's death.
 On New Year's Eve, Richard waits outside Horvitz's house, and after killing his driver, shoots him in the face with a shotgun as he is leaving to pursue a thief who stole from one of Nucky's warehouses.

-Richard ventures off one evening to a veteran's legion for support and to discuss compensation which has been promised to wounded veterans.
-It's here that Richard meets Paul Sagorsky (Mark Borkowski), a bitter drunk who lost his son in the war.
+Richard ventures off one evening to the American Legion for support and to discuss compensation which has been promised to wounded veterans.
+It is here that Richard meets Paul Sagorsky (Mark Borkowski), a bitter drunk who lost his son in the war.
 Richard looks after Paul when he is injured in a bar fight, and meets Paul's daughter Julia (Wrenn Schmidt).
 He falls in love with her, and they begin a courtship, despite her father's objections.

 Later in the season, Gillian's brothel is occupied by New York gangster Gyp Rosetti (Bobby Cannavale), who is at war with Nucky.
 Fearing for Tommy's safety, Richard attempts to remove the boy to Julia's house, but Gillian finds out about the plan and, angered, she has Rosetti's men kick Richard out.
 After Joe Masseria withdraws his support for Rosetti's campaign against Nucky, his men withdraw from the brothel, giving an opening for Richard to arm himself and methodically kill almost everyone in Rosetti's own gang (save for Rosetti himself, his right-hand Tonino Sandrelli, and two others), recovering Tommy, whom he leaves at the Sagorsky home.
 Richard then flees Atlantic City.